 -

 We had carpet fitted in C——’s bedroom though the fitter asked us to take up the floor and remove any large furniture beforehand.
 This led to us dismantling two IKEA PAX wardrobes and a cot before ripping up the wood floor.
 There was something cathartic about the totally empty room, stripped back to its stone underfloor.
+The carpets were fitted in a matter of hours but reconstructing the wardrobes in place (given the low ceiling) required three adults.
+Planing the doors that no longer fit was a perilous experience.

 -